jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Listen to what you know instead of what you fear.
+You cannot be lonely if you like the person you're alone with.
-- Richard Bach
+- Wayne Dyer

-Updated on: [6/12/2024]
+Updated on: [6/13/2024]
 <!-- #quoteEnd -->
 </pre>